benswift/benswift.github.io/_talks/3ai-lecture-workshop.md

 ## open questions

-if/when is a (textual) code interface the best option for balancing agency/autonomy/assurance... in livecoding? and beyond?
+- if/when is a (textual) code interface the best option for balancing agency/autonomy/assurance... in livecoding? and beyond?

-what feedback can we provide to help the livecoder keep
+- what feedback can we provide to help the livecoder stay "on top" of the autonomous processes? is that even desirable?

-how does the audience fit in? do they matter? what's _their_ agency?
+- how does the audience fit in? do they matter? what's _their_ agency?

-when do static analyses help, and when do they get in the way? what about "AI"?
+- when do static analyses help, and when do they get in the way? what about "AI" helpers?

 {% include slides/background-image.html image="images/talks/3ai-lecture-workshop/Defense.gov_News_Photo_020221-D-9880W-080.jpg" %}